-Literacy experts Phil and Sharon Callen reveal that learning to ‘read like a writer’ is one of the best ways for students to improve their story beginnings.
+Literacy expert Sharon Callen reveals that learning to ‘read like a writer’ is one of the best ways for students to improve their story beginnings.

 The beginning of a text, whether it be fiction, a letter, a persuasive piece or something else, can be one of the most powerful elements.
 So, it’s critical for teachers to help students understand how to craft the perfect introduction.